meganz/MEGAcmd/contrib/docs/commands/fuse-disable.md

  --temporarily   Specifies whether the mount should be disabled only until the server is restarted.
                  Has no effect on transient mounts, since any action on them is always temporary.

-Note: FUSE commands are only available on Linux.
+Note: FUSE commands are in early BETA.
+They're only available on Linux.
+If you experience any issues, please contact support@mega.
 </pre>